Sacred sites in Bolivia

 The first thing many visitors notice is the light.
 At nearly four thousand meters, the sun has a directness that feels personal, and the shadows it casts are sharp-edged, definite.
 The whitewashed basilica glows against the brown hillside.
 Lake Titicaca, stretching toward the horizon, holds a blue so deep it seems to belong to a different element than water.

 Copacabana rewards those who arrive with more than a camera.
-If you come during the daily vehicle blessing, stand close enough to feel the spray and hear the firecrackers — this is not a spectacle to observe from a distance but a living ceremony that welcomes witnesses.
-Inside the basilica, sit rather than stand, and allow the contrast between the golden altar and the quiet image of the Virgin to work on you without rushing to interpret it.
+Treat the daily vehicle blessing as a ceremony to stand inside rather than observe from a distance, and inside the basilica sit rather than stand, letting the contrast between the golden altar and the quiet image work on you without rushing to interpret it.
+The climb up Cerro el Calvario is worth making slowly, not as exercise but as pilgrimage.

 For the fullest experience, stay at least two days.
 Use one for the basilica, the vehicle blessing, and the hill.
 Use the other for a boat to Isla del Sol, completing the ancient pilgrimage route from the Christian sanctuary to the pre-Christian origin point of the Inca world.
 The journey between them holds a kind of temporal vertigo — centuries collapsing into hours of water.